Warning to tourists as four dead and more missing in Greece’s record early heatwave

 Workers in Athens were told to avoid activity between midday and 5pm and elderly people and those with chronic ailments were told to stay indoors.

-At Athens airport passengers on a Qatar Airways flight to Doha were forced to wait hours on board due to a technical problem.
-Passengers reportedly fainted due to a lock of air conditioning.
+At Athens airport, passengers on a Qatar Airways flight to Doha were forced to wait hours on board due to a technical problem.
+Passengers reportedly fainted due to a lack of air conditioning.

 On Wednesday a huge fire broke out at a cookware factory in the Athens suburb of Kifisia.
 A warning of toxic smoke was sent to those living nearby, adding that they should shut their windows.